-UGA - CED Croatia: Heritage Conservation and Classical Civilization
+UGA - CED Croatia: Heritage Conservation and Archaeology

 The heritage of a nation, of a people, encompasses both past and present, the tangible and intangible.
 It is reflected in ancient monuments and contemporary art, in medieval street patterns and modern architecture, in traditional foods and the latest fashion in music, and the ways in which people interact with their environment.
 Heritage is complicated, and so are nations.
 The Croatia Maymester Abroad is an exploration of Croatian heritage, its storied past, its exciting present, and most importantly, its people.